norvig/paip-lisp/docs/chapter1.md

 The function name must be a symbol, the parameters are usually symbols (with some complications to be explained later), and the function body consists of one or more expressions that are evaluated when the function is called.
 The last expression is returned as the value of the function call.

-Once we have defined `last-name,` we can use it just like any other Lisp function:
+Once we have defined `last-name`, we can use it just like any other Lisp function:

 ```lisp
 > (last-name p) => PUBLIC